ethanbass/zerenebatchR/README.md

 ## System requirements

-zerenebatchR has not yet been tested on Windows and may very well not work without modification due to file path issues.
+zerenebatchR has not yet been tested on Windows and may very well not work on Windows systems without modification due to file path issues.

 ## Usage